games for people to play

 n.b. darbotron is usually listed in the credits using the name of their human alter-ego: Alex Darby.

-darbotron has been working with the lovely people at Roll7 to port OlliOlli World awesome skateboarding game onto PS4, PS5, Xbox One, Xbox Series S/X, and Switch.
+darbotron worked with the lovely people at Roll7 to port the awesome skateboarding themed flow-state platformer OlliOlli World onto PS4, PS5, Xbox One, Xbox Series S/X, and Switch.

-Thanks to the hard work of the team at Roll7 (and darbotron’s proprietary PlatformLayer porting technology) OlliOlli World passed through platform holder submission smoothly first go on all 5 consoles!
+Thanks to this collaboration with the team at Roll7 (and darbotron’s proprietary PlatformLayer porting technology) OlliOlli World passed through platform holder submission smoothly first go on all 5 consoles!

 Road to Guangdong